Want to Change Your Life? Make Room for Something New

 If you keep going and going without stopping, you'll never discover the (often surprising) clarity and answers you long for.
 In my personal life and also as a coach, I've seen over and over again that when you stop, even just for an hour, answers and ideas present themselves with almost no work on your part.

-When I was earning my living as a doctor and trying to figure out what else I could do to bring me joy, I discovered the answers by sitting in an Italian cafe around the corner from my home, drinking tea from a hand-painted cup and chewing on biscotti.
+When I was earning my living as a doctor and trying to figure out what else I could do to add joy to my life, I discovered the answers by sitting in an Italian cafe around the corner from my home, drinking tea from a hand-painted cup and chewing on biscotti.
 It felt like another world there.

-I'd bring inspirational books with me to flip through, as well as a journal to jot down ideas and would daydream about living a life I'd love, and what that might look like.
-It was as if by gifting myself that time and space I was showing (and telling) myself that my dreams and longings mattered.
-Those dreams slowly emerged in that cafe, as did the plan to make it all happen.
+I'd bring books with me to flip through, as well as a journal to jot down ideas.
+Ideas slowly emerged in that cafe, as did a plan.
 That would never have happened by trying to brainstorm in between patient visits or while running errands.

 Another woman decided to leave a work position that she found unfulfilling and unstimulating.
 She wanted to take a sabbatical period to rest and reflect on what she might actually want to do.
 She found it very difficult and even awkward, as at first she was doing "a whole lot of nothing".
 When people asked her how she was spending her time she felt embarrassed that she didn't have an impressive answer.